abbreviatedman/avec-vous-client/README.md

 - [ ] see a user's friends
 - [ ] accept a user's friend request
 - [ ] message a friended or collaborating user
+- [ ] Add a category to a new story
+- [ ] Add a category to a story after creation
+- [ ] Filter stories by category

 ## Technologies Used